ideasman42/nirw-search/readme.rst

 - Highlights matches.
 - Tab auto-complete terms based on current results.
 - Simple command line for more advanced filtering.
-- Optional ignore-case and multi-line support.
+- Optional ignore-case and multi-line and literal (without regex) support.
+- No configuration.

 Usage